-8. That the audit committee ensures that the Board of Directors presents financial statements in the audit report for the General Shareholders' Meetings which do d d not in w have qualifications or reservations and that, in the exceptional circumstances hich qualifications may appear, that the chairman of the audit committee and auditors clearly explain to the shareholders the content and scope of said lifications or reservations.
-See section: C.1.33 Complies ☑ Complies partially ☐ Explanation ☐ 9. prod t the company permanently maintains on its web page the requirements and cedures for certification of share ownership, the right of attendance at the eral Shareholders' Meetings, and the exercise of the right to vote or to issue a ky. that such requirements and procedures promote attendance and the exercise hareholder rights in a non-discriminatory fashion.
-Complies Complies partially □ Explanation □ 10. ageı t when a verified shareholder has exercised his right to make additions to the nda or to make new proposals to it with sufficient time in advance of the eral Shareholders' Meeting, the company: a) Immediately distributes the additions and new proposals. b) Publishes the attendance card credential or proxy form or form for distance voting with the changes such that the new agenda items and alternative proposals may be voted upon under the same terms and conditions as those proposals made by the Board of Directors. c) Submits all of these items on the agenda or alternative proposals to a vote and applies the same voting rules to them as are applied to those drafted by the Board of Directors including, particularly, assumptions or default positions regarding votes for or against. d) That after the General Shareholders' Meeting, a breakdown of the results of said additions or alternative proposals is communicated.
-Complies $oxtimes$ Complies partially $oxtimes$ Explanation $oxtimes$ Not applicable $oxtimes$ the ( Company has adopted the above mentioned mechanisms in its internal rules.
-However, at General Meetings held in preceding periods, no shareholder has exercised the right to lement the agenda or submit new resolution proposals.
-11. Sha t, in the event the company intends to pay for attendance at the General reholders' Meeting, it establish in advance a general policy of long-term effect arding such payments.
-Complies □ Complies partially □ Explanation □ Not applicable ⊠ guided by the best interests of the company, which is understood to mean the pursuit of a profitable and sustainable business in the long term, and the promotion of continuity and maximisation of the economic value of the business.
+8. That the audit committee ensures that the Board of Directors presents financial statements in the audit report for the General Shareholders' Meetings which do not have qualifications or reservations and that, in the exceptional circumstances in which qualifications may appear, that the chairman of the audit committee and the auditors clearly explain to the shareholders the content and scope of said qualifications or reservations.

+9. That the company permanently maintains on its website the requirements and procedures for certification of share ownership, the right of attendance at the General Shareholders' Meetings, and the exercise of the right to vote or to issue a proxy.

+And that such requirements and procedures promote attendance and the exercise of shareholder rights in a non-discriminatory fashion.

+- 10. That when a verified shareholder has exercised his right to make additions to the agenda or to make new proposals to it with sufficient time in advance of the General Shareholders' Meeting, the company: - a) Immediately distributes the additions and new proposals. - b) Publishes the attendance card credential or proxy form or form for distance voting with the changes such that the new agenda items and alternative proposals may be voted upon under the same terms and conditions as those proposals made by the Board of Directors. - c) Submits all of these items on the agenda or alternative proposals to a vote and applies the same voting rules to them as are applied to those drafted by the Board of Directors including, particularly, assumptions or default positions regarding votes for or against. - d) That after the General Shareholders' Meeting, a breakdown of the results of said additions or alternative proposals is communicated.